Ronald Lauder: Conservative activism and donations

 Lauder had donated $1.1 million in 2016 to Secure America Now (SAN).
 In the same year, SAN broadcast anti-Muslim social media videos in swing states just before the U.S. elections.
 Lauder disavowed the videos; a spokesman said that he had donated to the group "support their work in opposition to the Iran nuclear deal" (which had concluded in 2015) and "had nothing to do with any of the group's other activities"; the spokesman said that Lauder supported "interfaith respect and dialogue" and "would never be involved with insulting people of faith."
 The videos at issue may have been targeted at increasing turnout among supporters of Donald Trump.

 Lauder is a longtime Republican Party donor.
 Since 2016, Lauder has donated more than $1.6 million to pro-Donald Trump organizations.
 He contributed $200,000 to Donald Trump's 2020 presidential campaign.
 He attended the 2025 Trump inauguration.

-Lauder pitched the idea to Trump to buy Greenland in 2019 from Denmark.
-In the proposal, he proposed to be the intermediary in the transaction, which Denmark rejected.
+Lauder pitched the idea to Trump to buy Greenland from Denmark in 2019.
+In the proposal, he offered to be the intermediary for the transaction, which Denmark rejected.
 His involvement was first reported in a 2022 book The Divider by Peter Baker and his wife Susan Glasser.

 In 2020, Lauder donated $1.7 million to a new independent expenditure group that opposed criminal justice reform in New York.

-In 2023, Lauder donated $8 thousand to the Nikki Haley 2024 presidential campaign.
+In 2023, Lauder donated $8,000 to the Nikki Haley 2024 presidential campaign.

 His brother supported Kathy Hochul's successful campaign for New York governor in 2022, but Ronald himself gave $11 million to the Republican challenger Lee Zeldin.

 In 2025, Lauder donated $5 million to the MAGA Inc. super PAC.